conwayste/conwayste/README.md

 The easiest way to get the Rust compiler and toolchain is using [Rustup](https://rustup.rs/).

+This has been validated as runnable on:
+  * Ubuntu Linux (18.04 and 20.04)
+  * Fedora Linux 32
+  * Windows 10
+  * OpenBSD
+  * macOS Catalina (10.15.7)

+There be dragons for any other operating system not listed above.
+Please tread carefully :smile:.

-## Windows
+## Windows / MacOS

-The Conwayste client and server work right out of the box, just skip to [Playing the Game](#playing-the-game) follow the installation instructions below.
+The Conwayste client and server compile and run right out of the box.
+Skip directly to [Installation](#installation).

-## macOS

-TODO

 ## Linux

-Note that on Linux, the ALSA development files are required.
+On Linux, the ALSA development files are required.
 These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

-_Note: if installation doesn't work on Ubuntu we may not have kept this up to date.
-Check the Ubuntu section in `.travis.yml` for a guaranteed up-to-date list of packages_ :)

-# Playing the Game
+For any other distribution, please refer to your package manager and/or compile them from source.

+## Installation

-Now that your dependencies and rust compiler are setup, clone this repository, and build the client and server using `cargo`:
+Please clone this repository, and build the client and server using `cargo`.
+The build may take several minutes to complete, depending on your system specs.

 ```
 $ git clone https://github.com/conwayste/conwayste
 $ cd conwayste/